 7. Organization, Packaging, and Other Criteria

-An MPD is a logical set of electronic files aggregated and organized to fulfill a specific purpose in NIEM.
-Directory organization and packaging of an MPD should be designed around major themes in NIEM: reuse, sharing, interoperability, and efficiency.
+An IEPD is a logical set of electronic files aggregated and organized to fulfill a specific purpose in NIEM.
+Directory organization and packaging of an IEPD should be designed around major themes in NIEM: reuse, sharing, interoperability, and efficiency.

 Rule 7-1.
-An MPD in ZIP File Format Preserves Logical Directory Structure.
+An IEPD in ZIP File Format Preserves Logical Directory Structure.

 [Rule 7-1] (WF-MPD) (Constraint)

-An MPD in ZIP file format represents a sub-tree of a file system.
+An IEPD in ZIP file format represents a sub-tree of a file system.
 Such an archive MUST preserve and store the logical directory structure intended by its author for respository format.

-NIEM XSD and XML artifacts in an MPD must be valid for both XML Schema and NIEM.
-This also implies these artifacts must adhere to applicable [NIEM Naming and Design Rules 3.0] conformance target rules.
+NIEM XSD and XML artifacts in an IEPD must be valid for both XML Schema and NIEM.
+This also implies these artifacts must adhere to applicable [NIEM Naming and Design Rules 4.0] conformance target rules.

 Rule 7-2.
 XSD and XML Documents Conform to Applicable NDR Conformance Targets